Inorganic Compounds: A Comprehensive Guide

 Introduction

-Inorganic compounds are chemical substances that do not contain carbon-hydrogen bonds.
-They typically consist of metals and non-metals, and their properties and behavior are quite different from those of organic compounds.
-Inorganic chemistry deals with the study of these compounds, their synthesis, structure, properties, and reactions.
+Inorganic compounds are chemical substances that do not contain carbon-hydrogen bonds (with few exceptions like organometallics).
+They typically consist of elements other than carbon and hydrogen, often including metals and non-metals.
+Their properties and behavior differ significantly from organic compounds.
+Inorganic chemistry encompasses the study of these compounds, their synthesis, structure, properties, reactions, and behavior.

 Basic Concepts